availability, policies & rescheduling your wedding:

-You can put a soft hold on a 2021 date if you are unsure about rescheduling at this time.
+You can put a soft hold on a 2021 or 2022 date if you are unsure about rescheduling at this time.
 If someone else chooses that soft hold date you will be notified and will then have 72 hours to decide if you want to move forward with officially rescheduling or the date will be released to the other couple.

 email to ask me anything

 the studio will be open in the future for limited sessions and meetings

 You will need to read a waiver prior to entering the studio.
 The waiver outlines the sick policy, cleaning policy, rescheduling policy and what I am doing to keep you safe!

 wash your hands

 You will need to wash your hands in the bathroom as soon as you walk into the studio.
 Scrubba dub.

 To keep fresh air circulating I will have a window open and an air purifier running 24/7.